rachelAtFlatiron/EAST-SE-041023-Phase-4-Flask/01_intro_flask/01_slides.md

 etc ...

 <aside class="notes">
-- ssl: establishes encrypted link between server and client
+- ssl: establishes encrypted link between server and client <br />
-- imap: stores emails on a mail server
+- imap: stores emails on a mail server  <br />
 - dns: domain names database - this is why hosting a website and hosting the domain name happen in two different places
 </aside>